 Let’s rewind even farther for a little back story.
 Who’s heard of Dave Ramsey?
 If you have not, I highly recommend checking him out!
 Around our house we call him Uncle Dave, even though we have no relation to him at all.

-When we first got married someone gifted us with his Total Money Makeover class and our newly married lives were completely changed – in a good way.
+When we first got married someone gifted us with The Total Money Makeover book and after reading it, we joined a Financial Peace University class.
+Our newly married lives were completely changed – in a good way.
 We had $90,000 of debt when we got married and after taking his class we were able to pay off ALL of that debt in just over a year.

 No kidding!
 We got extra jobs, worked our butts off and lived on beans and rice.
 Boy was I glad the day we payed the last debt off!
 I was so proud of us.
 Now, we are 17 years down the road, still living debt-free and we never fight about money – which is a huge plus!